Resources & Publications

 In the fall of 2012, the Center on Aging and Community Living (CACL) at UNH, with funding from the New Hampshire Endowment for Health, convened a series of meetings with key stakeholders to consider the future of New Hampshire’s system of Long Term Services and Supports.
 This paper summarizes that work.
 In response to mounting concerns about the impact of an aging population on our state, the New Hampshire Center for Public Policy Studies (NHCPPS) produced two reports - New Hampshire’s Silver Tsunami: Aging and the Health Care System; and Aging and the Public Long Term Care System.
 These reports frame the issues that New Hampshire is facing as it confronts the challenge of meeting the needs of an increasingly older population.

-CACL Policy Brief: New Hampshire's Long Term Services & Supports System; Recommendations for Meetings the Needs of an Aging Population
+CACL Policy Brief: New Hampshire's Long Term Services & Support System; Recommendations for Meeting the Needs of an Aging Population

-CACL Policy Brief: New Hampshire's Long Term Services & Supports System; Recommendations for Meetings the Needs of an Aging Population
+CACL Policy Brief: New Hampshire's Long Term Services & Supports System; Recommendations for Meeting the Needs of an Aging Population

 Winter 2014